 Planning firms will collaborate with municipalities to conduct outreach, communication, and discussions with community residents and stakeholders.
 This inclusive planning process will result in Individual Municipal and, later, Regional Municipal recovery plans.
-These plans will strategically position municipalities and regions to qualify for funding through other CDBG-DR programs described in the PRDOH CDBG-DR Action Plan, such as the City Revitalization Program, the Critical Infrastructure Resilience Program, and the Community Resilience Centers Program, among others.
+These plans will strategically position individual municipalities and regions to qualify for funding through other CDBG-DR programs described in the PRDOH CDBG-DR Action Plan, such as the City Revitalization Program.